Table of Contents

 - Loss of companionship

 Escalator accidents are more frequent than you imagine, especially during peak hours.
-The resulting injuries may be terrifying and life-changing ordeal.
+The resulting injuries may be a terrifying and life-changing ordeal.
 Even while we rely on these machines to help us keep up with our hectic schedules, if they are not properly installed and maintained, they can represent a major threat.